umtince/mobileactionbootcamp-final-project/README.md

 In order to use the Air Quality Microservices, start all 5 services and make sure you have RabbitMQ and MongoDB installed.
 If you want to tweak the connection settings of MongoDB and RabbitMQ, you may change them in the application.properties files of respective Spring Boot applications.

-One all 5 services are up and running, make an API request to `http://localhost:8084/air-quality-api/v1/air-quality/{cityName}` or `http://localhost:8084/air-quality-api/v1/air-quality/{cityName}/{startDate}/{endDate}` and make sure to send date formatted as `dd-MM-yyyy`
+Once all 5 services are up and running, make an API request to `http://localhost:8084/air-quality-api/v1/air-quality/{cityName}` or `http://localhost:8084/air-quality-api/v1/air-quality/{cityName}/{startDate}/{endDate}` and make sure to send date formatted as `dd-MM-yyyy`

 ## Microservices Architecture
 ![architecture](https://user-images.githubusercontent.com/54290546/177798579-659e8616-1e63-4132-9a9d-11b09f4e644b.PNG)